 Managing user info (Windows Store apps using C#/VB/C++ and XAML)

-Learn how to manage information that is important to the user: how to enable the password vault to use roaming credentials, how to authenticate users with Live services, how to set up single sign-on (SSO), and how to manage user contacts.
+Learn how to manage information that is important to the user: how to enable the password vault to use roaming credentials, how to authenticate users with Live services, how to set up single sign-on (SSO), and how to manage user contacts and appointments.

 Roadmap: How does this topic relate to others?
 See:

-Apps can also work with user contacts using the Windows.ApplicationModel.Contacts and Windows.ApplicationModel.Contacts.Provider namespaces.
-When working with contacts, apps can choose to get contact information from other apps, such as Live, or to provide contacts to other apps.
-For more information, see Managing user contacts.
+Apps can also work with user contacts and appointments by using the Windows.ApplicationModel.Contacts, Windows.ApplicationModel.Contacts.Provider, Windows.ApplicationModel.Appointments, Windows.ApplicationModel.Appointments.AppointmentsProvider, and Windows.ApplicationModel.Activation namespaces.
+When working with contacts and appointments, apps can choose to get contact and appointment info from other apps, such as Live, or to provide contacts and appointments to other apps.
+For more info, see Managing user contacts and appointments.

 Build date: 12/17/2013